jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/natecampbell-flood-signoff.md

 <img width="727" alt="Screenshot 2023-11-01 at 5 41 44 PM" src="https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/143025461/ac856427-aae6-4f39-89dd-7e41b464e54c">

+The datasheet for the water sensor claims that it outputs an analog signal [4].
+Because of this it will need to be connected to the appropiate pin to process this data.
+According to the manufacturer, the GPIO1 pin on the ESP32 has an analog to digital converter [5].
+This will convert the analog voltage from the water sensor into a digital value that the microcontroller can interpret.

 ## Analysis
 <sup>1</sup> The sensor itself has 42 mm or about 1.65 inches of measurable length.
 It could be placed at the bottom of a wall and measure a 1 inch depth easily.